 Dental implants are changing the way people live!
 With implants, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and a consultation to discuss our goals.
-During your consultation visit, your specific needs and considerations will be addressed by either Drs.
-Kalons, Glidewell, or Grewal.
+During your consultation visit, your specific needs and considerations will be addressed by Dr. Kalons, Dr. Glidewell, Dr. Grewal, Dr. Gray or Dr. Welborne.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

 For most patients, the placement of dental implants involves two surgical procedures.
 As cosmetic and restorative dentists, we work together with periodontist or oral surgeons to restore the teeth that have been lost.
 First, dental implants are placed within your jaw bone.
 For the first three to four months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.